 Post 16 Support

-Form September 2014 some young people will be able to receive support through an Education, Health and Care (EHC) plan until they are 25.
-Before, statements of special educational needs stopped at 19 for young people* who were in school.
+Since September 2014, some young people have been able to receive support through an Education, Health and Care (EHC) plan until they are 25 years old.
+Before, statements of special educational needs stopped at 19 years old for young people* who were in school.

 The support that young people with special educational needs or disabilities receive from age 16 will encourage young people to make decisions, and develop skills and qualifications that will enable them to achieve their aspirations and move into adulthood with confidence.
 Young people who have an EHC plan will be supported to move out of their plan and access the adult services they need.